 Not The Macaw

 The book of Hebrews must have been a surprise to the readers to whom it was written.
-They worshipped together (Heb.
-10:24-25) but not every week.
-They had been taught the word (Heb.
-5:11-14).
-They had cared for and helped others (Heb.
-6:10).
+They worshipped together (Hebrews 10:24-25) but not every week.
+They had been taught the word (Hebrews 5:11-14).
+They had cared for and helped others (Hebrews 6:10).
 They even suffered for Jesus!
 If they were alive today, they might have helped with the sound ministry, worked in the children’s Bible school, served on the leadership team, or ministered to prisoners.
 To many, this would seem as if the person is a great, dynamic Christian or even a church leader.
-But the Holy Spirit says in Heb.
-5:11-14 that they were just baby Christians.
+But the Holy Spirit says in Hebrews 5:11-14 that they were just baby Christians.
 For twelve chapters God has warned them that their faith was weak or non-existent.
 This is one sign of a non-Christian or a baby Christian.
-The major symptoms of a baby Christian who has weak faith are disobedience and an unwillingness to endure suffering for Jesus (Heb.
-11-12).
-The major symptom is that they do not know the Bible well enough to be teachers of it (Heb.
-5:11-14).
+The major symptoms of a baby Christian who has weak faith are disobedience and an unwillingness to endure suffering for Jesus (Hebrews 11-12).
+The major symptom is that they do not know the Bible well enough to be teachers of it (Hebrews 5:11-14).
 Who Do You Mimic?

 . . . you have come to need milk and not solid food.
 For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.
-(NKJV) Heb.5:12-13
+Hebrews 5:12-13 (NKJV)

 The Holy Spirit has been calling them to respond.
 He has been calling them to have faith, to listen, to know the Bible, to gather with other Christians, and to endure suffering.
 But He is not finished.
 Now He calls them to a life of love and imitation.

 Someone To Love

 Early in Hebrews they had been praised for their love of other Christians or the saints.
 Now He says this,